software-mansion/react-native-enriched/README.md

 ## Links

-The links are here, just like in any other editor, a piece of text with a URL attribtued to it.
+The links are here, just like in any other editor, a piece of text with a URL attributed to it.
 They can be added in two ways: automatically or manually.

 ### Automatic links detection